Sign-in

 }}

-Set bulletsPerEntry to 1 to achieve higher precision, which is ideal for games such as CS2.
-Higher values are more suitable for arcade-style FPS games where precision is less critical.
+Set bulletsPerEntry to 1 for the highest precision, especially in games like CS2.
+Larger values are better for arcade-style FPS games where exact per-shot control is less critical.

 G-Hub Console Feedback